andrewt3000/web_development/README.md

 [command reference](https://git-scm.com/docs)
 [git book](https://git-scm.com/book/en/v2)

+git obsoletes other open source vcs such as rcs, cvs, and subversion.

 My source control current work flow is pushing to master, pushes to live production.
 Devs work on feature branches.
 When the feature is complete it is pushed to a dev branch, and they do a pull requests.
 Manager authorizes the push to master/live after testing.

 ### Source control hosting